seopbo/nemo-skills-patch/docs/evaluation/speech-audio.md

 This section details how to evaluate speech and audio benchmarks, including understanding tasks that test models' ability to reason about audio content (speech, music, environmental sounds) and ASR tasks for transcription.

+!!! warning "Running without audio files"
+    If you want to evaluation without audio files (not recommended) use `--no-audio` flag.
+In this case you can also set `--skip_data_dir_check` as data is very lightweight when audio files aren't being used.

 ## Supported benchmarks

 ### MMAU-Pro